jd1378/ultimate-table/docs/example-two/index.md

 # Example

-Full example using the component:
+an example of borderless style of the table: (reload the page if you see borders from previous example)

 ```vue live resizable
 <template>